kristopolous/tube-get/README.md

 # Usage

-Written in python (and legacy in bash), it takes URLs from the standard in.
-You execute and then put URLs in the input
+Start it up by specifying a directory to save to and then past URLs in the console after you start:

-    $ ./tube-get.sh [ Directory to save stuff ]
+    $ ./tube-get.py [ Directory to save stuff ]
     http://somevideosite.com/somevideolink.html

 These correspond to the links if you were to click through to the page with their embedded player. (as in, right click in the browser, copy link to clipboard, then paste it into the terminal)